Unforging Marley's Chain: Redemption is Possible

 While the concept of being shown, in no uncertain terms, that one will die and, if he is an unrepentant asshole in life, die alone and despised, is a motivator to not be such an asshole, it often pops into my head that if Scrooge simply didn't care about his legacy or was not afraid of death, the ghostly experiment wouldn't work.

-Not in a moral "Here's a Laundry List of the Shitty Things You Did" but in a "Here's a List of the People You Affected, Destroyed, or Helped".
-That chain is comprised of the humanity you encounter and each link is someone you turned your back upon or casually dismissed as unimportant.
-If there is something that resonates with me about the story of Jesus, it is the idea that anyone - ANYONE - could be Him.
+Not in a moral "Here's a Laundry List of the Shitty Things You Did" way, but in a "Here's a List of the People You Affected, Destroyed or Helped" way.
+That chain is comprised of the humanity you encounter, and each link is someone you turned your back upon or casually dismissed as unimportant.
+If there is something that resonates with me about the story of Jesus, it is the idea that anyone—anyone—could be Him.
 The homeless guy near the a Wilson stop.
 That obnoxious woman who thinks that your job is contingent on her satisfaction.
 The old timer who sits on his porch and complains about fluoride in the water being a Communist plot.
-And yes, that woman who voted for Donald Trump or that knee jerk member of the Social Justice Brigade branding anyone in disagreement with their narrow binary view of the world a bigot.